ftisseur/nlevp/README.md

 Tisseur.
 [NLEVP: A collection of nonlinear eigenvalue problems.
-Users' guide] (http://eprints.maths.manchester.ac.uk/2697/3/nlevp_ugVer4.pdf) MIMS EPrint 2011.117, Manchester Institute for Mathematical Sciences, The University of Manchester, UK, Dec.
-2019.
+Users' guide] (http://eprints.maths.manchester.ac.uk/2697/3/nlevp_ugVer4.pdf) MIMS EPrint 2011.117, Manchester Institute for Mathematical Sciences, The University of Manchester, UK, updated March 2019.
 10 pp.
 (Can also be found in the report directory).

 License
 --------
-See "license.txt" for licensing information.
+See `license.txt` for licensing information.